Learn Northern Vietnamese: Dialect, Tones and Pronunciation

 • Teacher-led video lessons

-• Captioned audio stories for practice
+• Captioned audio stories and native word audio

 Cons

-• Northern accent only
+• Northern Vietnamese only

-• Limited independent review volume
+• Small independent review base

 Pros